What is electricity made of?

 But because the electrons have a lot of forward momentum, the electrons don’t just crash into the nucleus.

-The electrons have to keep moving forward, and the combination of moving forward and moving towards the middle keeps the electrons going around and around the nucleus of the atom.
-Sometimes an electron does escape from its atom and runs off to join another atom.
+The electrons have to keep moving forward.
+The combination of moving forward and moving towards the middle keeps the electrons going around and around the nucleus of the atom.
+Sometimes an electron does escape from its atom.
+It runs off to join another atom.
 That’s a little tiny bit of electricity.
-Electricity is electrons that have gotten loose from their atom.
+Again, electricity is electrons that have gotten loose from their atom.

 Moving electricity through a circuit

 Some kinds of atoms lose their electrons more easily than others.
 It depends on whether the outer shell of electrons is full or not.
 For example, copper atoms have only one electron in the outer shell.
 That’s very unstable, and it’s easy for copper atoms to lose that electron.
 We call these kinds of unstable atoms metals.
-Electricity is all throughout space, because of the loose electrons in space.
-There are electrons inside stars, and on all planets.
-Lightning is just one form of natural electricity.
+Electricity flows easily through copper, as the electrons move quickly from one copper atom to its neighbor.

 When life first got started on Earth, electricity probably had something to do with it.
 And inside your body, your thoughts are really little spurts of electricity that travel along your nerves and between cells in your brain.
 When a person has a seizure, that is when too much natural electricity gets loose in their brain.

 In the last two hundred years, people have learned to use electricity for their own purposes, to run machines.
-When we want to move electricity around (like through a cord to your computer), we make a long wire of copper atoms, because electrons move easily from one copper atom to another.
+When we want to move electricity around (like through a cord to your computer), we make a long wire of copper atoms.
+That’s because electrons move easily from one copper atom to another.

 When we want to keep electricity from moving (like out of the cord and onto your hand, where it would give you a shock), we make a wrapper out of rubber or plastic.
 That’s because electrons don’t move easily through those materials.